Bishoujo Senshi Sailor Moon // An Introduction

 Bishoujo Senshi Sailor Moon can most effectively be described as a phenomenon.
-It all started with an evolution of Naoko Takeuchi's Codename: Sailor V (original title Codename wa Sailor V) manga from which the character of Sailor Moon and her magical fighting team were born.
-Despite its humble beginnings, the story of Sailor Moon and the Sailor Team would go on to take over multiple media formats, as well as the hearts and minds of millions all over the world.
+It all started with an evolution of Naoko Takeuchi's Codename: Sailor V (Codename wa Sailor V) manga from which the character of Sailor Moon and her magical fighting team were born.
+Despite its humble beginnings, the story of Sailor Moon would go on to take over multiple media formats, as well as the hearts and minds of millions all over the world.

 The Codename: Sailor V manga was the first appearance of a pretty soldier.
 It was intended to be just a side-story, appearing in Nakayoshi's sister publication Run-Run.
 Naoko wanted to create a story about heroines, like the ones she saw in tokusatsu and sentai shows.
 Thanks to her editor, the idea of "sailor-suited allies of justice" was born, as was Sailor V along with it.